robwschlegel/Intro_R_Workshop/docs/05-faceting.md

 ## New figure types

 Before we can create a gridded figure of several smaller figures, we need to learn how to create a few new types of figures first.
 The code for these different types is shown below.
-Some of the figures types we will learn how to use now do not work well with the full `ChickWeight` dataset.
+Some of the figure types we will learn how to use now do not work well with the full `ChickWeight` dataset.
 Rather we will want only the weights from the final day of collection.
-To filter only these data we will need to use a bit of "tidy" code.
-Don't worry too much about this now as we will go into this in depth on Day 4.
+To filter only these data we will need to use a bit of the 'tidy' code we saw on Day 1.

 ```r